-The portion of total net gains and other income from trading activities (including but not limited to foreign exchange, options, and financial futures) and investment activities that is attributed within New York State shall be ascertained by multiplying such total net gains and other income by a fraction, the numerator of which is the average value of trading assets and investment assets attributable to New York State, and the denominator of which is the average value of all trading and investment assets.
-A trading asset or investment asset is attributable to New York State if the greater portion of income-producing activity related to the trading asset or investment asset occurred within

-New York State.
-Trading activities include, but are not limited to, foreign exchange transactions, the purchase and sale of options and financial futures, and, in appropriate cases, interbank fund transfers.
+The portion of total net gains and other income from trading activities and investment activities that is attributed within New York State is ascertained by multiplying such total net gains and other income by a fraction, the numerator of which is the average value of trading assets and investment assets attributable to New York State, and the denominator of which is the average value of all trading and investment assets.
+A trading asset or investment asset is attributable to New York State if the greater portion of income-producing activity related to the trading activities include, but are not limited to, foreign exchange transactions, the purchase and sale of options and financial futures, and, in appropriate cases, interbank fund transfers.